-This reductionist anthropology can neither be confirmed nor denied within its own assumptions but its limitations present a difficulty.
+This reductionist anthropology can neither be confirmed nor denied within its own assumptions rather, its limitations present a difficulty.
 Since no model can account for all parameters, the conclusions of social scientific models only specify classes; that is, scientific anthropology cannot in practice or in principle account for particularity.

 The manifestation of this limitation in scientific history is directly relevant.
 A person’s morality is particular for free choice is meaningful only when endogenous.
-Scientific history cannot be moral history and cannot explain whatever categorical reason cannot foresee.
+Scientific history cannot be moral history and cannot explain what categorical reason cannot foresee.